J. Eddie Peck: Work

 Early in his career, Peck guest-starred on a number of television series, including Diagnosis: Murder, Highway to Heaven, Cheers, Murder, She Wrote and Knight Rider.
 Peck guest-starred in the ABC Family television series Kyle XY as Adam Baylin in the season finale of season one and certain episodes of season two.

 Much of Peck's work has been on both daytime and prime time soap operas.
-He played Cole Howard on The Young and the Restless from 1993 to 1999.
-He succeeding Michael Lowry in the role of Jake Martin on All My Children, from 2000 to 2003.
+He played Cole Howard on The Young and the Restless from 1993 to 1999 and 2023 to 2025, and he succeeded Michael Lowry in the role of Jake Martin on All My Children, from 2000 to 2003.
 His other soap credits include Days of Our Lives (1991–1992); Dynasty (1988–1989) and Dallas (1989).

 Peck also appeared in the films Dangerously Close, Lambada, To Grandmother's House We Go and Blind Heat, and was one of the hosts of the Miss USA 1998 pageant.